Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

 \subsection{Evaluation Order and Parallelizability}

-The order of the evaluations of the different operators is specified in a frugal splitting operator, \cref{def:fo-split}.
-However, the definition only states that it should be possible to compute the frugal splitting operator using this order, it does not exclude the possibility of computing the frugal splitting operator with some other evaluation order or with some of the evaluations being performed in parallel.
-Especially the ability of performing forward and/or backward evaluations in parallel is of particular interest since it can allow for distributed or multithreaded implementations.
-Fittingly, how one operator evaluation depends on previous evaluations is directly encoded in the kernel.
-It is therefore straightforward to both identify and construct parallelizable kernels, something we will use in \cref{sec:new-method} where we construct a new parallelizable frugal splitting operator with minimal lifting.
+For a frugal splitting operator, the order of the constituent operator evaluations is specified in \cref{def:fo-split}.
+However, the definition only states that it should be possible to evaluate the frugal splitting operator by evaluating the constituent operators in this order.
+It does not exclude the possibility of computing the frugal splitting operator with another evaluation order or with some of the evaluations being performed in parallel.
+Especially, the ability of performing forward and/or backward evaluations in parallel is of particular interest since it can allow for distributed or multi-threaded implementations.
+Fittingly, how, and if, one operator evaluation depends on previous evaluations is directly encoded in the kernel.
+It is therefore straightforward to both identify and construct parallelizable kernels.
+An example is found in \cref{sec:new-method}, where we construct a new parallelizable frugal splitting operator with minimal lifting.